alin-plamadeala/tod-test/README.md

 });
 ```

-7. Wait for the code generation and inspect the generated code
+7. Save file and wait for the code generation
-8. Make the function take variadic parameters and return the sum of all numbers passed to it.
+8. Make the function take variadic parameters (any number of arguments) and return their sum.

 ```typescript
 test('adding 2 + 3 + 4 to equal 9', () => {